 Raise your hand if you think you might be underpaid!

 If you work in office management, administrative support, facilities or operations, or hard-to-define fields like “employee engagement” or “culture,” there’s a good chance your hand just flew up.
-These roles can be rewarding and challenging, but are often undervalued and don’t have clear trajectories for career growth, promotion, and more money.
+These roles can be rewarding and challenging, but are often undervalued and don’t have clear trajectories for career growth, promotion, and more money—making salary negotiation harder than it already seems.

 Decide on your timing wisely